Intensive Mandarin Chinese language courses

 Why study Mandarin Chinese?

-The tools used for learning are a textbook, a book of exercises and support material through an audio CD and various projections that are specially oriented to the study of Mandarin for Westerners.
+Our language learning tools include a textbook, an exercise book and support material such as audio CD and cafefully curated projections.
+These resources are tailored specifically for the study of Mandarin for Westerners.

 Our curriculum aligns with the HSK (Hanyu Shueping Kaoshi) system, regulated by the Confucius Institute.
 The HSK system consists of six levels, starting with initiation levels HSK 1 and 2, equivalent to A1 and A2.For advanced training, HSK 3 and 4 correspond to the intermediate levels (B1 and B2), while HSK 5 and 6 represent an expert level (C1 and C2).

 For the initial levels, the official test comprises two sections—written and listening comprehension—comprising 20 questions with a total duration of 40 minutes.
 A minimum score of 120 out of 200 points is required to pass each exercise, leading to an accredited qualification.